mariorod98/ObsidianVault/Other files/Interview questions.md

 ### How do you ensure you write quality code?

 ### What are your plans for the near future?
-And far?
+And far future?

 ### Why do you like AI programming?